du2x/jwtlab/README.md

 It runs a webserver (Flask) on localhost, port 5000, exposing the following routes:

 0. `/`: renders `index.html`, a html page that links to all other routes.
 1. `/signin`: receives a login/password combinades and validates it.
-If it's correct, the response will contain a authentication token.
+If it's correct, the response will contain an authentication token.
 2. `/public`: a simple endpoint that doesn't demand a valid token.
 3. `/restricted`: a simple endpoint that demands a valid token.

 These routes are all implemented in `server.py`.
-Furthermore, there are a AngularJS client, implemented in `/static/app.js`.
+Furthermore, there are an AngularJS client, implemented in `/static/app.js`.

 ## How to run JWTLAB?